 Fortunately, free mold inspections are a thing (though you’ll need to pay to take care of any mold problems if the inspector finds something).

 So, it should generally cost you nothing to find out if you have a problem.

-You also could handle the mold problem yourself depending on the issue, but more on that later.
+You could also handle the mold problem, depending on the issue, but more on that later.

 Before we get ahead of ourselves, let’s start from the top.

 If you’ve never dealt with a mold problem before and you’re not convinced it’s something you should take care of ASAP, let’s talk a little about why.